HazratMaghaz/Machine_Learning_Projects/README.md

 # Machine_Learning_Projects

-these are the projects which is completed .
+These are the projects which is completed. if any mistakes are there in code you can contact me.